AaronShemtov/LogFileIntoCSV/README.md

 When a request is made to this API Gateway endpoint, it triggers the Lambda function, which processes the Nginx log files.
 After processing, the resulting CSV file is uploaded to either Amazon S3 or GitHub, depending on the parameters specified in the request.

 Additionally, to ensure secure and authorized interactions with GitHub, the GITHUB_TOKEN—which is essential for accessing the repository—is securely stored in Lambda environment variables, maintaining smooth integration with GitHub during the file upload process.

+### Future Improvments

+For the moment not all of fields are supported.
+In order to do that requests with body should be implementes and app.py script should be enhanced accordingly so that it will be able to work with it.

+As well, as sorting and filtering with more than 1 fields together can be presented.
+For the moment API works only with 1 order field and 1 sorting field.

+There fiels currently are not supporting for using: *request*, *referrer*, *user_agent*.